-Renovated last fall, this 161-room hotel makes an ideal base for exploring the Dallas Arts District.
+This 161-room hotel makes an ideal base for exploring the Dallas Arts District.
 The Joule’s art collection features works by such artists as Ellsworth Kelly and Andrew Kuo.
-Last year’s expansion included the creation of a sculpture garden planned in association with the nearby Nasher Sculpture Center.
-Artist Tony Tasset’s 30-foot sculpture of a human eye has been such a hit that it now has its own hashtag (#eyeatthejoule).
-Other new additions include a rooftop garden terrace, a coffee shop, a library of Taschen art books, and an 8,000-square-foot spa.
-This fall, the hotel will open a cocktail lounge called Midnight Rambler.
-From $299.
+A recent expansion included the creation of a sculpture garden planned in association with the nearby Nasher Sculpture Center.
+Artist Tony Tasset’s 30-foot sculpture of a human eye was such a hit that it now has its own hashtag (#eyeatthejoule).
+Other additions include a rooftop garden terrace, a coffee shop, a library of Taschen art books, an 8,000-square-foot spa, and a cocktail lounge called Midnight Rambler.